 On February 21st, Melissa Hansen and Jayne Funk hosted a Friends table at the Wild Ones conference at the Nicollet Island Inn.
 Seven new members were obtained.

 In early March acceptable bids were secured for framework and installation of the boardwalk.
-Expected installation in July or August, dedication in September.
-Conservation Corps Minnesota was to do the installation, the boardwalk sections were ordered from Wickcraft of Madison WI, the ash wood was prepared at Arborwood in Duluth.
+Expected installation - July or August, dedication in September.
+Conservation Corps Minnesota was to do the installation, the boardwalk sections were ordered from Wickcraft of Madison WI, the heat-treated ash wood was prepared at Arborwood in Duluth.
 All installation would be under the supervision of Jim Robin, the design architect and David Motzenbecker, both of the Cuningham Group.

 The next Friends board meeting was on March 30 at the Kenwood Park Community Center.
 Based on the early Spring weather there was no doubt that the Garden would open on April 1st.
 Susan Wilkins noted that the first wildflowers were already visible.
 The Garden’s program coordinator, Lauren Borer was not returning and Holly Fetzer was taking the position.
 Mice got into the shelter during the Winter and that problem was being fixed, but the Shelter needed a new roof and that would be done in the Fall.